 Our DuPage County & Cook County law firm is fully committed to delivering the best legal services for clients.
 Whether our lawyers are handling a high-profile divorce case or a serious murder trial, we are fully dedicated to meeting your needs and protecting your rights.

-We have two office locations, in Woodridge and Chicago, and we serve clients throughout the state of Illinois.
+Our Office is located in Woodridge, and we serve clients throughout the state of Illinois.
 Our DuPage County family law and criminal defense attorneys are respected in the courtroom and often receive referrals from past clients and other lawyers.

 We are entirely focused in family law and criminal law at Wolfe & Stec, Ltd., and we have unique knowledge of how these two legal areas overlap in certain circumstances and how they each affect one another.
 Our experience in both these areas makes our team uniquely qualified to handle your family law or criminal case.